basile-pochet/DQNagent/README.md

 As I have to hand out this repository before the deadling I am not going to work more on it before the final evaluation.
 However, I wish to work more on it.

 The next steps are the following: create GIFs of the agent playing games, train it on more games (more complicated) which implies to improve it.
+So far, I tried to use the .render() command allong with the render_mode= human but it did not work so I decided to not include it in the final code as it is always better to have a code working in its entirety.

 I also would like to implement the Munchausen Agent, so I can compare the two agent.
-Even if I suspect, after reading the litterature that the M-DQN is much better than the simple DQN.
+Even if I suspect, after reading the litterature, that the M-DQN is much better than the simple DQN.
 We never know what could happen (in this case, yes we do).

 ## Sources

-You can find all the sources I used at the end of the [Report](REPORT.md) file.
+You can find all the sources I used at the end of the [Report](REPORT.md) file, at the end.